SEESolutions-it/DpdlEngine/Install_requirements.md

 runDpdlClient.bat
 ```

-NOTE: If the latest version of Java has been installed use the following startup script:
+NOTE: If the latest version of Java has been installed, use the following startup script (due to novel java module handling):
 ```
 sh run_DpdlClient_java20.sh
 ```